k9ert/nomstr/README.md

 The app should show a tag-cloud on the left and the links in the main area.

+# Versions history
+I try to have a very clean git commit history and lots of tags.

+## v0.0.1
+initial version, all in App.js

+## v0.0.2
+Refactored most stuff to Lib.js

+## v0.0.3
+Adding React Routing (but without Layout)

+## v0.0.4
+Added Layout with nesting

 What follows is the original contant which react created: